 Warm-up exercises, singing along with a guide and occasional solo singing in class.
 Listening and learning both as audience and performer.
 Responding to feedback.
 Attempting improvisation.
 Building expression through singing techniques and your understanding of the song.

 Are there any other costs?
 Is there anything I need to bring?

-All class materials will be supplied.
+All class materials and learning resources will be supplied in the google classroom.

 You may wish to support your learning through a focus on reading, writing and hearing music and musical patterns.
 For more details about musicianship and music theory please visit our blog: Musicianship and music theory at City lit which lists our full sequence of musicianship and music theory classes.